MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/commands-and-queries.md

 ---
-title: .show commands-and-queries
+title: .show commands-and-queries command
-description: Learn how to use the `.show commands and queries` command to view a table with admin commands and queries that have reached a final state. ms.reviewer: orspodek ms.topic: reference ms.date: 11/22/2023
+description: Learn how to use the `.show commands and queries` command to view a table with admin commands and queries that have reached a final state. ms.reviewer: orspodek ms.topic: reference ms.date: 11/30/2023
 ---
-# .show commands-and-queries
+# .show commands-and-queries command

 `.show` `commands-and-queries` returns a table with admin commands and queries on the cluster that have reached a final state.
 These commands and queries are available for 30 days.